TRISTAN-ORF/RiboTIE/README.md

 ### Results

 RiboTIE evaluates and returns all positions on the transcriptome (saved in `*.npy` files).
 In addition, RiboTIE collects metadata for the top results within a result table (both `*.csv` and `*.gtf`) for further evaluation.
-The following parameters determine the results included in the output table, the default parameters are our recommendations:
+Different flags are available to filter down the results in the output table:

-`--prob_cutoff` (default=0.15) : The model output threshold with which to determine the positive set.
-This value can be reduced to include more results.
+- `--prob_cutoff` (default=0.15) : The model output threshold with which to determine the positive set.
-`--start_codons` (default="\*TG") : Regular expression denoting valid start codons.
+- `--start_codons` (default="\*TG") : Regular expression denoting valid start codons.
 If all start are viable, use "*".
-`--min_ORF_len` (default=15) : Minimum nucleotide length of predicted translated ORF.
+- `--min_ORF_len` (default=15) : Minimum nucleotide length of predicted translated ORF.
-`--include_invalid_TTS` (default=False) : Include ORFs with no valid stop codon.
+- `--include_invalid_TTS` (default=False) : Include ORFs with no valid stop codon.

+The default parameters are our recommendations.
 To adjust the outputs after having run RiboTIE, make sure to re-run the code with the `--results` flag to prevent the software from re-processing the samples from scratch.
 For more steps, we include a plethora of metadata in the output tables that can be used to filter against (e.g., `ORF_type`, `tr_support_lvl`, `tr_biotype`, ...).

 In addition to some basic filtering of ORFs, sites with near-miss predictions are corrected ([explanation](https://github.com/jdcla/RIBO_former/blob/main/README.md#near-miss-identifier)).